rocco/fakes-recipe/README.md

 * add cold water so that incredients are covered plus 2 fingers extra water on top
 * 9/9 heat until water boils, then 4/9 heat
 * ... let simmer for 30 minutes, stir occasionally
+* pan-fry chopped Cabanossi or similar sausage/bacon, add to soup
 * dice and add tomatoes
 * ... continue to simmer for another 15 minutes
 * add tomato purée to thicken soup, add water to smoothen up